 At Christmas 2010, the late Robert Presley suggested that the next project be Das Rheingold, and Fulham Opera was born.
 Das Rheingold in August 2011, again, staged by Fiona Williams.
 This was a runaway success, and laid down a gauntlet.

 Fulham Opera, under Ben’s musical direction continued with Die Walküre in May 2012, Siegfried (directed by Max Pappenheim) in February 2013, and was concluded with Götterdämmerung in November 2013.
 A revival of all four operas and two complete Ring Cycles were produced in February-March 2014, in the second of which Ben played all four operas.
-Since then Ben has lead Fulham Opera in Falstaff, Simon Boccanegra and Der fliegende Holländer.
+Since then Ben has lead Fulham Opera in Falstaff, Simon Boccanegra, Der fliegende Holländer and Don Carlo.

 Between October 2016 and the end of January 2017, Ben covered a sabbatical for a member of the music staff at Staatsoper Hannover, where he played for Henze’s Die englische Katze and Hänsel und Gretel, and conducted rehearsals of Carmen and Der fliegende Holländer.
 In Novmber 2018, he returned to Germany to work at the Theater im Revier Gelsenkirchen to work on Dialogues des Carmélites.

 He is now Repetitor mit Dirigierverpflictung at the Schleswig-Holsteinisches Landestheater in Flensburg, Germany, where he has assisted on Ligeti’s Le Grand Macabre, has conducted performances of Singin’ in the Rain, and will shortly be assisting on Manon Lescaut and Vanessa.

 In summer 2019, Ben will lead Fulham Opera in their most audacious production yet, of Die Meistersinger von Nürnberg.

 Ben is available as an opera coach via the contact form below.